Vecchia approximated Bayesian heteroskedastic Gaussian processes: Introduction

 However, there are two downsides to {\tt hetGP}, both broadly and for \citet{holthuijzen2024synthesizing}'s NOAA-GLM simulations.
 One is that point-inference of unknown quantities, particularly variances, undercuts UQ.
-Another is the sheer size of modern stochastic simulation campaigns.
-NOAA's thirty-one member ensemble means a 31-fold degree of replication ($n = N/31$).
+Another is the sheer size of modern stochastic simulation campaigns.\footnote{{A simulation campaign is the plan, or design, of the experiment coupled with a strategy for partitioning and scheduling that work in a (usually shared) high performance computing (HPC) environment.}} NOAA's thirty-one member ensemble means a 31-fold degree of replication ($n = N/31$).
 If Figure \ref{fig:lakes_intro} comprised the entire campaign, showing $n=90$ unique DOY and depth combinations, then {\tt hetGP} would work fine.
 But three years of simulations, at ten depths, and a 30-day horizon means $n > 300{,}000$.
 You can't build an $n \times n$ matrix of that size on workstation, let alone decompose one.

 \citet{holthuijzen2024synthesizing} were able to circumvent the second (computational) downside but at the expense of the first (modeling and inferential fidelity).
 They used the scaled Vecchia approximation \citep{katzfuss2022scaled} to induce sparsity in the (inverse) covariance matrices involved in the two (mean and variance) GPs.
 The downgrade in fidelity comes from a decoupling of the two GPs in order to offload computations to a software library.
-They had to lean heavily independent, moment-based inference as apposed to the joint, likelihood-based approach of {\tt hetGP}.
+They had to lean heavily {on} independent, moment-based inference as {opposed} to the joint, likelihood-based approach of {\tt hetGP}.